“Why be the cow when you can be the farmer?”

 Even so, are teachers getting a fair deal when MLMSs take profits away from them in exchange for billing?
-My answer to this question is most definitely no. MuBus.com does billing for only 4%, and they have done so successfully for many years.
-I don’t know of any music stores or music “schools” who charge just 4% for billing.
+My answer to this question is most definitely no. Skeddle does billing for only 1% per month plus a 30-cent transaction fee.
+MuBus.com does billing for 4%, and they have done so successfully for many years.
+I don’t know of any music stores or music “schools” who charge anywhere near 4% (let alone 1%) for billing.

 Granted, MLMSs (stores and schools, not teaching directories) are also providing teaching space, a piano, piano tunings, and facility liability insurance.
 But renting a studio for $8 per hour should be all that is needed to make plenty of profit from the studio/piano rental time, even when taking into account all of this overhead.
 Using a generously conservative estimate that assumes no teaching during summers, if a store books the studio 30 hours per week (5 hours per day, 6 days per week) at $8/hour (15 non-teaching weeks), this would rake in $8,880 per year, and in my experience, these stores usually have four or more studios.
 This estimate goes up to $11,520 if we assume a year-round teaching schedule with four non-teaching weeks.
 The previously-mentioned overhead costs are nothing compared to this income, especially when considering that the stores must keep their pianos tuned anyway in order to sell them (and I can tell you from experience that these stores do indeed sell the pianos in rental rooms).
 Most piano stores also usually get a hugely discounted bulk tuning rate from an in-house piano technician.